Desbeers/Chord-Provider/README.md

 - It has a 'browser' for your songs if you select a folder.
 - It has a 'quick view' plugin for 'ChordPro' files.

+## viosionOS

+- It breaks with every upade.
+- It is the future.

 ### Limitations

 Well, Chord Provider a simple application.
 There are a lot better 'chord' applications and I wrote this just for fun.
 It serves me well but I know it's not that great.
 It might serve you well, as a 'chord' program or as a sample for a 'document based SwiftUI' application.
 SwiftUI is fun and great, however, also limited and challenging; especially on macOS.
 There are many 'workarounds' in the code; especially for 'window handling'.